-A big Thank You goes to Andie of Renaissance Dyeing for offering the two woad-dyed crewel embroidery thread packs for this give-away!
-THANKS, ANDIE!!
+A big Thank You goes to Renaissance Dyeing for offering the two woad-dyed crewel embroidery thread packs for this give-away!

 Without Andie’s offer, I would not have been so thoroughly entertained for the last few days!
 For some reason, the woad give-away inspired lots of witty responses.
 I decided the reason for this is that “woad” is just a funny word.
 Say it ten times slowly.
 You’ll see what I mean.